 Musicianship: Kodály based ear training and music theory.
 Jazz Styles and Analysis: Students study the development of Jazz history and Jazz styles from its origins in the mid to late 19th century, to the present day and develop an understanding of jazz harmony.
-Jazz Improvisation: Students study Jazz improvisation, arranging and performance.
+Jazz Improvisation: Students study harmony and develop jazz improvisation and performance skills, working independently and collaboratively in group rehearsals.